codelingo/lingo/README.md

 $ lingo init
 ```

 That's it.
-The lingo tool is now set up to be used the repository.
-If you which to use it with another, simply cd into the repository and run `lingo init.
+The lingo tool is now setup on your computer and your repository.
+If you wish to use lingo with another repository, simply cd into the repository and run `lingo init`.

 ## Run a Review

 The `lingo` tool uses Tenets to review code.
-Tenets live in .lingo files.
-The `$ lingo new` command adds a simple Tenet which finds all functions to get you started.
+Tenets live in .lingo files along side your source code.
+The `$ lingo new` command writes a .lingo file, adds a simple Tenet (which simply finds all functions) and opens it for you to edit.
 To test this Tenet add a file, named “test.php”, with the following source code:

 ```PHP
 <?php